2i2c-org/team-compass/product/structure.md

 - Create and refine enhancements and deliverables to our services and products.
 - Prioritize deliverables for our engineering team to work on.
 - Document and describe changes for end-users.

+### Lead public descriptions of our service

+- Define how we describe our service and its functionality to external stakeholders.
+- Lead documentation about service features and basic use.
+- Provide guidance to `Community Guidance` and `Partnerships` in documentation for more in-depth workflows or marketing material.

+### Communicate service changes with external stakeholders

+- Lead private or public communications that discuss new features, changes, and major ideas around our services and tools.
+- Serve as a point of contact for major development efforts or projects that involve external stakeholders.

 ## Team structure